osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

   path: overview/account_setup/connect-access.md
 ---

-# Join and Log In to "OSG Connect" Access Points
+# Log In to "OSG Connect" Access Points

 **This guide is for users who were notified by a member of the OSG team that they will be using the "OSG Connect" Access Points.
 Do not go through the steps of this guide until advised to by a Research Computing Facilitator**

-To join and use the "OSG Connect" Access Points (`login04.osgconnect.net`, `login05.osgconnect.net`,`ap20.uc.osg-htc.org`), you will go through the following steps:
+To join and use the "OSG Connect" Access Points (`login04.osgconnect.net`, `login05.osgconnect.net`), you will go through the following steps:

 1. Apply for an OSG Connect Access Point account
 2. Have your account approved by an OSG Team member